XxInvictus/mc_universal_workflow/docs/INTEGRATION.md

 - Your built mod jar
 - Optional additional mods
 - Optional downloaded runtime deps from `dependencies.yml`

+> [!WARNING]
+> Runtime testing is intended for self-hosted runners.
+It can take several minutes and download/cache large Minecraft assets; running it on GitHub-hosted runners may incur unexpected costs.

 ## 6) Optional `dependencies.yml` (runtime-only dependency downloads)